saranggalada/contract-ledger/demo/contract/README.md

 ## Prerequisites

-This demo requires a running contract service, and two GitHub accounts and two GitHub Pages user/organization sites, one for the TDP and one for the TDC.
+This demo requires a running contract service, and two GitHub accounts and two GitHub Pages user/organization sites, one for the TDPs (or a Data Collective aggregating and publishing datasets) and one for the TDC.
 To create a GitHub page site, follow the [GitHub Pages user/organization documentation](https://pages.github.com/).
 You will be asked to create a new repository with the URL `<username>.github.io`.
 If you don't have two GitHub accounts or you don't want to use the GitHub Pages site associated with your account, you can create a new user on [GitHub](https://github.com/signup).

 If you plan to use the contract with a CCR, you will need the location of the key vault that contains the TDP's encryption keys.